 The purpose of the water quality report is to ensure that the Regional Wastewater Services Plan reflects current environmental conditions.
 It is also to track the progress of the Executive's comprehensive water quality monitoring program of streams and water bodies that are or could be impacted by wastewater influent, effluent, sanitary system overflows, or CSOs.

 Note: prior to 2006, the water quality report was submitted in March of each year.
-This report is now included in the RWSP annual report per RWSP reporting policies.
+This report is now included in the RWSP Progress (annual) report per RWSP reporting policies.

 The Operational Master Plan, or OMP, explains how King County will implement the Regional Wastewater Services Plan as required by Ordinance 13680, which adopts changes to King County's Comprehensive Water Pollution Abatement Plan.
 Whereas the ordinance focuses on the policies that drive the RWSP, the OMP focuses on defining the performances measures, needed resources, and projected workload necessary to implement the RWSP.